oorkan/oorkan.dev/content/blog/linux/controlling the time settings in linux via timedatectl.md

 ![timedatectl recheck](http://127.0.0.1/img/timedatectl_recheck.png)

 As we can see, the system timezone has changed, and we now have a different system time as well.
-The same way we can change only the system time, by using the `set-time` command and providing the date-time in `<YYYY-MM-DD HH:MM:SS>` format.
-I don't want to dive into this more, because setting up a system time manually doesn't seem to me the right way of doing things nowadays.
+The same way we can change only the system time, by using the `set-time` command and providing the date and time in `<YYYY-MM-DD HH:MM:SS>` format.
+I don't want to dive into this more, because setting up a system time manually doesn't seem to me the right way of doing things these days.

 &nbsp;

-**Network time syncronization or NTP**
+**Network time synchronization or NTP**

 `timedatectl` allows us to syncronize our local time with a network time by using a protocol called `NTP` which stands for `Network Time Protocol`.
-To turn on the network time syncronization, we should use the `set-ntp` command.
+To turn on the network time synchronization, we should use the `set-ntp` command.

 ```bash